pexpalacios/Webserver/README.md

 #### Setting an ip:port and server_name

-Once the server is running, go to your preferred web browser and enter the ip:port address of your choosing, as stablish in your .conf file
+Once the server is running, go to your preferred web browser and enter the ip:port address of your choosing as stablish in your .conf file

 For example, this basic server will display a "Hello World!"
 HTML page at url http://127.0.0.1:8080/ (or http://localhost:8080).
 Neat!